-- B2C companies serving the local market AND where many competitive alternatives are readily available to the consumers.
+- Consumer-focused companies serving a local market AND where many competitive alternatives are readily available to the consumers.
 A new fitness club or a food-delivery service might be examples.

 - Companies whose basic mission is to solve a problem experienced by most businesses, and where the solution can incidentally also be used for social-impact purposes.
 We would like impact to be the primary business mission of the company.

 - Socially-responsible companies who are not addressing a significant societal challenge as a primary company mission.
 We love social-responsibility but that alone is not sufficient for getting funding.

 - Companies whose sole social-impact is limited to sharing a portion of their profits with charities

 - Companies outside of Texas (unless you have a signed term sheet from a sophisticated lead investor in your home region who will have a board seat)